1/8

 The New School, The New School, New York, NY

-The Welcome Center operates as an active information hub serving students and visitors to The New School’s Greenwich Village campus.
-R+L invented a series of contemporary architectural apparatuses that frame the space and display varied layers of information for prospective students to explore.
+The Welcome Center operates as an active information hub serving students and visitors to The New School's Greenwich Village campus.
+RL invented a series of contemporary architectural apparatuses that frame the space and display varied layers of information for prospective students to explore.

 A double-sided monitor beam spans across enlarged perimeter windows and displays a promotional video across twelve LCD screens visible to both outside and inside.
-Steel clamp-on internet stations and brochure display/storage armatures activate the Center’s interior and foreground a lightbox wall displaying urban-scale identity graphics highly visible to the street.
-These elements, along with a bright entry/security threshold, and a silver reception/stair element accessing the university’s advising (above) and financial offices (below) compliment the raw shell space, which R+L stripped bare to expose original cast iron and wood elements.
+Steel clamp-on internet stations and brochure display/storage armatures activate the Center's interior and foreground a lightbox wall displaying urban-scale identity graphics highly visible to the street.
+These elements, along with a bright entry/security threshold, and a silver reception/stair element accessing the university's advising (above) and financial offices (below) compliment the raw shell space, which RL stripped bare to expose original cast iron and wood elements.

-Cooper Robertson & Partners
+Executive Architect: Cooper Robertson & Partners

-Robert Silman Associates
+Structural: Robert Silman Associates

-HKA
+Systems: HKA

-Tillotson Design Associates
+Lighting: Tillotson Design Associates

-Cerami
+Audiovisual: Cerami

-Ducibella Venter & Santore Security Consulting and Engineering
+Security: Ducibella Venter & Santore